 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-Improved livelihoods of smallholders due to increased yield stability and containment of pest- and disease-induced crop and food losses at the field- and landscape-levels.
+Livelihoods of more than 27 million people (more than 6 million households) across 13 target countries are improved due to increased yield stability and containment of pest- and disease-induced crop and food losses at the field- and landscape-levels through development and delivery of eco-friendly innovations to detect and control pests and diseases.

 |NUTRITION, HEALTH & FOOD SECURITY